cairnswm/cleveralarm/README.md

 alarm.Restart()
 ```

 Restarts the alarm.
-The restart start the timer with the original interval.
+The restart starts the timer with the original interval.

 Calls the onRestart event handler if provided.